 Enter this method, demonstrated by Australian self-taught baker and blogger Katherine Sabbath: Using no more than a knife and a cutting board, she is able to deftly slice a cake into basically 10 even servings at once.

-I know, we can't stop watching it either, which is probably why the mesmerizing video has already racked up more than 1.3 million views and counting on Instagram.
+I know, we can't stop watching it either, which is probably why the mesmerizing video has racked up more than 1.5 million views on Instagram.
 (Sabbath, by the way, is a former high school teacher who left the profession a few years back, after her social media account took off, thanks to the large following behind her cheerful, insanely creative desserts.)

 It's a method that's been around for decades, Sabbath told TODAY Food, and pros frequently use it to serve wedding cakes.